kmahajan1/Aura/README.md

 -PHONE NUMBER

 ##Testing:
-To test my code, some pre-requisites and steps are necessary.
+To test my code, some pre-requisites need to be established and steps necessary.
 1.)
 Use of a Mac.
 2.)
 Have Ruby installed.
 3.)
 Ensure necessary gems are installed, verify by (terminal>navigate to this folder directory>type: bundle install).
 3.)
-Type the following commands:
+Type the following commands in terminal (assuming you're in the correct 'Aura' directory):
 	be rake db:create			#creates database
 	be rake db:migrate			#creates database tables
 	be rake db:seed				#populates database tables with seed information